Nifalu/ba-thesis/typst_thesis/content/implementation/component_analyser.typ

 2. The `CFGEmulated()` call creates the CFG for the component.
 This operation symbolically executes the entire binary and is therefore computationally expensive.
 Read the discussion to this in @technical-limitations and @technical-improvements.

 3. The `find_addrs()` function statically determines the addresses of the passed function names in the binary.
-On the otherhand, the `get_sim_states()` function symbolically executes towards the passed addresses and returns the states right before the addresses are called.
+On the other hand, the `get_sim_states()` function symbolically executes towards the passed addresses and returns the states right before the addresses are called.

 4. The `setup_output_checker()` function assigns the correct parsers for the output addresses.